apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

    If a link matches any of the **[Glob Patterns](#glob-patterns)** and/or **[Pseudo-URLs](#pseudo-urls)** and has not yet been visited, adds it to the queue.
 5. If there are more items in the queue, repeats step 2, otherwise finishes.

-Cheerio Scraper has a number of advanced configuration settings to improve performance, set cookies for login to websites, limit the number of records, etc. See their tooltips for more information.
+JSDOM Scraper has a number of advanced configuration settings to improve performance, set cookies for login to websites, limit the number of records, etc. See their tooltips for more information.

-Under the hood, Cheerio Scraper is built using the [`CheerioCrawler`](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) class from Crawlee.
+Under the hood, JSDOM Scraper is built using the [`JSDOMCrawler`](https://crawlee.dev/api/jsdom-crawler/class/JSDOMCrawler) class from Crawlee.
 If you'd like to learn more about the inner workings of the scraper, see the respective documentation.

 ## Content types

-By default, Cheerio Scraper only processes web pages with the `text/html`, `application/json`, `application/xml`, `application/xhtml+xml` MIME content types (as reported by the `Content-Type` HTTP header), and skips pages with other content types.
+By default, JSDOM Scraper only processes web pages with the `text/html`, `application/json`, `application/xml`, `application/xhtml+xml` MIME content types (as reported by the `Content-Type` HTTP header), and skips pages with other content types.
 If you want the crawler to process other content types, use the **Additional MIME types** (`additionalMimeTypes`) input option.